cgibbs/GraphPaper/README.txt

 was a forward slash, but Pygame disagrees.
 I mean,
 I thought the trick was to draw wheels under it, and the car faced the direction of the slash?
 Hmm.
-Anyway, it's the slash above the Return key.
-Whichever one that is.
+Anyway, it's the slash above the Return key, whichever one that is.

 ---- HOW TO DO STUFF ----

 It's pretty simple, really.
 In Line Mode, click somewhere, then click somewhere else.
+Fill circle works the same way, but draws a circle with a radius out to the second click.
 Fill Triangle Mode is the same way, but with a third click thrown in the mix, and it fills in the area inside the three points.
-Both of these are a tiny bit buggy, and will occasionally draw a line as though you re-selected the last place you clicked.
 Also, the places you can click include not just the grey points, but the middle points between them.
 Try it out, you'll see what I mean.
 In Fill Mode, you just click an area between the grey points, and it fills it in.
-Easy peasy.
+In either Write Mode, you click a square, and type a letter, and voila!, the letter shows up.